FC Zürich Frauen

 FC Zürich Frauen is a women's association football club from Zürich, Switzerland.
 Its first team plays since the founding of the Swiss national league in 1970 in the first division.
-The team has won 23 national championships and has won the Cup 15 times.
+It is the most successful women's football club in the country, with a total of 24 league titles and 16 Cup titles.

 History

 FC Zürich Frauen was founded on 24 April 1970 as a section of SV Seebach, a football club founded 1916 from the Zurich city quarter of Seebach.
 1980 the team won its first championship, one year later the team won the double.
 Until 2005 it totalled 12 Championships and 7 Cup wins.

 That year the women's team of SV Seebach Zürich was spun off from the original club and rebranded under the name FFC Zürich Seebach.
 Between 2005 und 2008 the 13th championship followed and the 8th win of the Swiss Cup.